vviszard/repeatedAdditionMultiplier/README.md

 **2. Control Path**

-A Finite State Machine that issues control signals (LdA, LdB, LdP, decB, clrP) based on the current state:
+A Finite State Machine that issues control signals (ldA, ldB, ldP, decB, clrP) based on the current state:

     S0 (Idle): Waits for the start signal.